wdi-sg/project-2/README.md

 ## Live Version

-Where is this deployed online (github pages, heroku etc), give us the link and any access details we need.
+CUE is deployed online via heroku at https://cueup.herokuapp.com/.

 ## Built With